 It begs the question:

-With COVID-19 and the worrying prospect of a new variant dominating the news agenda, how can healthcare professionals in all sectors carve out an opportunity in the media and highlight the dangers of lesser-known health issues such as coronavision?
+How can healthcare professionals in all sectors carve out an opportunity in the media and highlight the dangers of lesser-known health issues such as respiratory illnesses.

 Here we explore four key ways a healthcare communications agency can help to break through the media landscape and raise the profile of your healthcare business.